 In simple words, I had arrived with the soul of my book.
 The retreat helped me create it's body. "

 Amit and Madhulika both participated in the monsoon writing bootcamp in 2017.
 Amit worked seriously on his book for two full years and finally published "The Burnt Out Rat".
-Madhulika found the inspiration here to finish her long pending book of poetry the very same year.
+Madhulika found the inspiration here to finish her long pending book of poetry the very same year (details below).
 This picture was taken during the workshop as we visited a nearby social enterprise which sells products made by the village folk.
 Amit is on the extreme left while Madhulika is third from left.
 You can buy Amit's book here.

 Elizabeth Decker spent five weeks at our retreat - mostly locked away in her room working diligently.
 The outcome was "Wrap me up in an Indian Quilt" (Chaitown Creatives) - a unique, beautiful weave of words which connects deeply with India and its traditional arts.